Asset Tracking Solutions

 QR code vs active RFID asset tracking

-• If you decide to use barcodes or QR codes you must think of the large limitation that they bring.
-They require a direct line of sight to be able to scan these codes, whereas if you use an RFID tag, it will just pick up the signal when it is within range.
+• Barcodes or QR have a large limitation that they require a line of sight for scanning, whereas utilizing an RFID tag allows you to just pick up the signal when it is within range.

-• When it comes to your data, scanning a code is entirely read-only, meaning the data cannot be changed at a later date, however, utilising RFID allows you to update the information in real-time.
+• In terms of data, scanning a code is read-only and cannot be changed, however, RFID allows you to update the information in real-time.

-• Whilst barcodes and QR codes offer a cost-saving benefit due to only needing to be printed off, these will wear much faster because of the same reason.
-RFID tags are protected by a plastic cover and will therefore last much, much longer.
+• Whilst barcodes and QR codes are much cheaper due to only needing to be printed off, they will wear quicker in comparison to RFID tags as they are protected by a plastic cover.

-In both instances, close proximity is one of the most important elements.
-So, if you are looking for an effective warehouse inventory manager or for the management and monitoring of assets within a series of buildings on site, These are a much better option when comparing it with a GPS tracking system.
-Asset tracking really comes into it's own as all of your tagged assets are able to be tracked quickly and easily.
+In both instances, the most important element is having close proximity.
+So, if you are looking for warehouse inventory, management or monitoring assets within a series of buildings on site, this is a much better option in comparison to GPS tracking systems.

 Frequently Asked Questions